 Parents of trick-or-treating kids can get so caught up in the fun themselves that they might forget some simple safety ideas that could keep everyone out of trouble.
 Kids love Halloween - they get to dress up and eat free candy.
 A perfect holiday for your sugar-loving offspring.
 Give them precious Halloween memories to cherish for life.
-If you take your kids to a sponsored event, like a safe Halloween thrown by your church or community center, make sure to keep an eye on them at all times.
-Even though it seems less dangerous, you are still in a strange environment full of people that you don't know.
-All it takes is a minute with your back turned to find your child gone.
+If you take your kids to a sponsored event, keep an eye on them at all times.
+Even though it seems less dangerous, you are still in a strange environment full of people you don't know.
 Cell phones are everywhere and readily available.
 Make sure that your child has a pre-programmed cell phone with him/her if they go out on Halloween night.
 Make sure that all important numbers are already there and ready for use.

 Below are more tips that can help adults keep kids safe:

 Know the route your kids will be taking if you aren't going with them.
 Let them know that they are to check in with you every hour, by phone or by stopping back at home.
 Make sure that they know not to deviate from the planned route so that you always know where they will be.
 If you can't take them yourself, make arrangements with another trusted responsible adult or parent.